happyharrycn/actionformer_release/README.md

 # ActionFormer: Localizing Moments of Actions with Transformers

 ## Introduction
 This code repo implements Actionformer, one of the first Transformer-based model for temporal action localization --- detecting the onsets and offsets of action instances and recognizing their action categories.
 Without bells and whistles, ActionFormer achieves 65.6% mAP at tIoU=0.5 on THUMOS14, outperforming the best prior model by 8.7 absolute percentage points and crossing the 60% mAP for the first time.
 Further, ActionFormer demonstrates strong results on ActivityNet 1.3 (36.0% average mAP) and the more challenging EPIC-Kitchens 100 (+13.5% average mAP over prior works).
-Our tech report can be found in [this link](https://arxiv.org/abs/2202.07925).
+An earlier version of our tech report can be found in [this link](https://arxiv.org/abs/2202.07925).
 We invite our audience to try out the code.

 <div align="center">
   <img src="teaser.jpg" width="600px"/>
 </div>

 Specifically, we adopt a minimalist design and develop a Transformer based model for temporal action localization, inspired by the recent success of Transformers in NLP and vision.
 Our method, illustrated in the figure, adapts local self-attention to model temporal context in untrimmed videos, classifies every moment in an input video, and regresses their corresponding action boundaries.
 The result is a deep model that is trained using standard classification and regression loss, and can localize moments of actions in a single shot, without using action proposals or pre-defined anchor windows.

+## Changelog
+* 05/08/2021: We have updated the code repo based on the community feedback and our code review, leading to significantly better mAP (>66.0%) on THUMOS14 and minorly improved results on ActivityNet and EPIC-Kitchens 100.
+We will update the pre-trained models and our tech report shortly.

 ## Code Overview